Our Regulatory Approach

 Zypra Is

-• A private digital currency minted locally on your device
+- A private digital token minted locally on your device

 Zypra Is Not